hmc-cs111-spring2023/what-is-a-DSL/README.md

 - Recognize properties of a DSL, and evaluate those properties using common terms.
-- Write in at least two DSLs (ContextFree and Markdown).
+- Use at least two DSLs (ContextFree and Markdown).
 - Use GitHub as a submission system.

 ## Teamwork